Roman-Supernova-PIT/campari/README.md

 ### Simulating your own images.
 For testing the algorithm, it is often beneficial to simulate our own galaxy and SN rather than use Roman OpenUniverse images.
 On a normal run, the following options aren't used.
 If use_real_images is set to false, the following become necessary:
-**bg_gal_flux:** float, total flux of the background galaxy.\
-**background_level:** int, sky background in simulated images.\
-**noise:** int, std of Gaussian noise added to images.\
-**do_rotation:** bool, if true, sucessive images are rotated (as they will be for real Roman images)\
-**do_xshift:** bool, if true, sucessive images have their centers offset (as they will be for real Roman images)\
-**use_roman:** bool, if true, use a galsim-generated Roman PSF to create images, if false, use an analytic Airy PSF.\
-**mismatch_seds:** bool, if true, intentionally use a different SED to generate the SN than to fit it later.
-This is useful for testing how much the SED matters in our fit.\
-**turn_grid_off:** bool, if true, don't generate a background model at all.
-This is useful for testing just the PSF photometry of the SN if you also set bg_gal_flux to zero.\
-**single_grid_point:** see below
-**deltafcn_profile:** If true, the galaxy is no longer a realistic galaxy profile and is rather a dirac delta function.
-Setting this to true along with single_grid_point above means that it is hypothetically possible that the algorithm can perfectly recover the background, since a single dirac delta is being fit to a single dirac delta at the exact same location.
-TODO: explain this better.\

 | Parameter             | Type   | Description                                                                                                                           |
 |------------------------|--------|--------------------------------------------------------------------------------------------------------------------------------------|